-- Describe the organization's type of business, principle products/ services, number of employees, number of contractors and other relevant business and fiscal information. - Include an organization chart that details the chain of responsibility for environment, health and safety respectively as well as the relationship with operations of the organization. - Provide appropriate International Standard Industrial Classification (ISIC) or North American Industry Classification System (NAICS) codes and the approximate percentage of business activity that falls under each.
+- Describe the organization's type of business, principle products/ services, number of employees, number of contractors and other relevant business and fiscal information. - Explain the scope of the submittal; does it cover global operations, a business unit or is the Award submittal for a governmental agency? - Include an organization chart that details the chain of responsibility for environment, health and safety respectively as well as the relationship with operations of the organization. - Provide appropriate International Standard Industrial Classification (ISIC) or North American Industry Classification System (NAICS) codes and the approximate percentage of business activity that falls under each.